-Cardiff Airport is located in the village of Rhoose, Vale of Glamorgan, and is 12 miles west of the city of Cardiff.
+Cardiff Airport is located near the village of Rhoose, Vale of Glamorgan, and is 12 miles west of the city of Cardiff.

 Cardiff Airport is the busiest Airport in the Wales and serves the capital (Cardiff), as well as the South, Mid and West Wales.
-It is the 20th busiest Airport in the UK.
+It is the 20th busiest Airport in terms of passengers, in the UK.

-In 1995, the airport was privatised with shares being sold to TBL plc, a subsidiary of Abertis airports.
-Heli-air Wales began training helicopter pilots from the southside of the airport in 1995 but have since departed to Swansea Airport.
-The airport is home to the main maintenance base for British Airways, and a variety of aerospace-oriented firms and colleges.
+In 1995, the airport was privatised with shares being sold to TBL plc, a subsidiary of Abertis and AENA International.
+Heli-air Wales began training helicopter pilots from the southside of the airport in 1995 but have since departed to Swansea Airport in 1999.
 In 2009, the name was changed to Cardiff Airport (Maes Awyr Caerdydd).

 Getting to Cardiff Airport